Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Introduction

 \end{itemize}

-It should be mentioned that these explanations do not provide a perfect fit to the MiniBooNE excess, they are disfavored by some other data, and most of them do not reproduce the LSND result (in contrast to oscillations).
-In particular, recent measurements of the bunch timing \cite{Aguilar-Arevalo:2020nvw} do not show significant deviation (shift or widening) of the time distribution of the events from the one expected from usual light neutrinos \cite{Aguilar-Arevalo:2020nvw}.
-This essentially excludes mechanisms of decay of heavy neutrinos in the second item and restricts parameters of the mechanism in item 1.
+{ It should be mentioned that a number of explanations do not reproduce the LSND excess in contrast to oscillations (see \cref{table:scenario}).}

+Recent measurements of the bunch timing \cite{Aguilar-Arevalo:2020nvw} do not show deviation (shift or widening) of the time distribution of the MiniBooNE events from the one due to usual light neutrinos \cite{Aguilar-Arevalo:2020nvw}.
+This essentially excludes mechanisms of decay of heavy neutrinos in the second item above and restricts parameters of the mechanism in the first item.

-Do other possibilities of this type exist or is everything already covered (exhausted)?
+Do other possibilities of this type exist or is everything already covered?
 In this connection, we perform a systematic search of all possible phenomenological scenarios that can explain the MiniBooNE excess.
-We identify the simplest scenarios with a minimal number of new particles and new interaction vertices (points).
-Clearly, an increase of these points would introduce additional smallnesss since there are various restrictions on new interactions.
+We identify the simplest scenarios with a minimal number of new particles and new interaction points.
+Clearly, an increase of these points would introduce additional smallness since there are various restrictions on new interactions.

 The goal of this paper is to perform model independent tests of explanations of the MiniBooNE excess.
-For this, we introduce scenarios, that is, sets of transitions and processes which connect proton interactions on target with the appearance of 1 shower events in MiniBooNE.
-We will use data from accelerator neutrino experiments with near or relatively close detectors.
-The scenarios allow us to directly connect number of events in detectors with the MiniBooNE excess.
-Various model dependent features simply cancel in this consideration.
+For this, we introduce scenarios, that is, sets of transitions and processes which connect proton interactions on target with the appearance of single shower events in MiniBooNE.
+To test the explanations we use data from accelerator neutrino experiments with near or relatively close detectors.
+The scenarios allow us to directly connect numbers of events in these detectors with the MiniBooNE excess.
+Various model-dependent features cancel in this consideration.
 We describe these scenarios by a small number of parameters.
-The scenarios can be further (and even more strongly) restricted by other observations.
-For the introduced scenarios we compute the expected numbers of events in the near detector experiments and confront them with the experimental bounds.
+Notice that the scenarios can be further (and in some cases even more strongly) restricted by other observations.